 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the NW 29th Ave / NW 99th St neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the NW 29th Ave / NW 99th St neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 38.1% of the households here have four, five, or more cars.
 That is more cars per household than in 97.5% of the neighborhoods in the nation.

 Did you know that the NW 29th Ave / NW 99th St neighborhood has more Cuban and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 46.0% of this neighborhood's residents have Cuban ancestry and 4.8% have Haitian ancestry.